What is a Recipient Site?

 When performing a hair transplant, the surgeon creates hundreds to thousands of tiny incisions, called recipient sites, in the balding areas of the scalp where harvested follicular unit grafts are to be placed.
 The pattern of recipient sites, and how they are created, has a major impact on the outcome of the hair transplant.

-To create the recipient sites, we use a variety of instruments depending upon the clinical situation.
+To create the recipient sites, we use a variety of instruments depending on the clinical situation.
 In all hair transplants, the goal during the procedure is to create a snug fit between the follicular unit and the skin surrounding the graft.
-This will maximize oxygenation of the grafts, promote healing and increase graft survival.
+This will maximize oxygenation of the grafts, promote healing, and increase graft survival.
 Tiny recipient sites also ensure that there will be no visible scarring, pitting or other surface irregularities as a result of the hair restoration procedure.

 Before site creation begins, the different size follicular units are fitted to specific site sizes to determine exactly the best size instrument to use for each graft.
 By custom fitting the sites to the grafts, healing is facilitated and our patients are able to return to showering and gentle shampooing the day following the hair restoration.

 At Bernstein Medical, the recipient sites in all of our hair transplant procedures are made using lateral slits (also called coronal or horizontal slits).
 Recipient sites created using lateral slits give the hair transplant surgeon the highest degree of control over the direction and angle in which the transplanted hairs will ultimately grow.